 THE IRISH ROVERS

-All band members hail from Ireland, however The Irish Rovers formed in Toronto, Canada.
-Since then there have been over 40 albums in North America with more internationally.
-The band's new album "The Irish Rovers, 50 Years" is being released at concerts.
+Band members hail from Ireland and one from Scotland, however The Irish Rovers formed in Toronto, Canada.
+They have produced over 40 albums in North America with many more internationally.
+The band's new album "The Irish Rovers, 50 Years" is being released at concerts this year o their 50th Anniversary Tour.
 The days of the long tours are coming to an end for these lads as they are now completing one last world tour.
-After that, international touring will happen only on a limited scale.
+After that, they will finally be available for special events, festivals and longer stays.
+International touring will happen only on a very limited scale.

-Their 2012 album release was in response to mammoth attention their Drunken Sailor recording recieved on YouTube.
-The album is full of tales from the sea, including a tribute to The Titanic.
+The 2012 album release was in response to mammoth attention their Drunken Sailor recording recieved on YouTube.
+It brought them back to the radio airwaves across North America and attracted a younger generation of fan worldwide.
+The album is full of tales from the sea, including a tribute to The Titanic marking its 100th anniversary.

 George Millar and his cousin Ian Millar are both from Ballymena, original member Wilcil McDowell is from Larne, Sean O'Driscoll is from Cork, bodhran player Fred Graham is from Belfast, keybordist Morris Crum from Carnlough, whistle/flute player Geoffrey Kelly from Dumfries, Scotland, and fiddler Gerry O'Connor is from Dundalk.

 The story of The Irish Rovers (aka The Rovers) is one for the big screen; hosting three award-winning television series, topping the music charts again and again, several appearances as musical bank robbers on “The Virginian”, and more than 46 years of international recordings and touring their music around the world.
 The Irish Rovers themselves, were the inspiration for one of the world's best-known party anthems.
 The boys in the band have lived large.